EOSIO/eosio-swift/README.md

 Each response struct will also contain a `_rawResponse` property.
 In the event the returned struct is missing a property you were expecting from the response, inspect the `_rawResponse`.
 You will likely find it there.

-Response structs for the alpha release are incomplete.
-Some responses will only return the `_rawResponse`.
+Response structs are currently incomplete.
+Some responses will _only_ return the `_rawResponse`.
 We aim to continue improving response marshalling.
 And we invite you to [help us improve](#want-to-help) responses too.

 ## Want to help?